Identity Assurance Level Requirements

 Initial Authenticator Binding

-Upon the successful completion of the identity proofing process, a unique subscriber account is established and maintained for the applicant (now subscriber) in the CSP’s identity system.
-One or more authenticators can be associated (bound) to the subscriber’s account, either at the time of identity proofing or at a later time.
+Once a unique subscriber account is established for the applicant (now subscriber) in the CSP’s identity system, one or more authenticators can be associated (i.e., bound) to the subscriber’s account.
+To minimize the need for account recovery, CSPs SHOULD encourage subscribers to bind at least two separate means of authentication.
 See Sec.
-5 for more information about subscriber accounts.
+5 for more information about subscriber accounts and Sec.
+4.1.2.1 of [SP800-63B] for more information on binding authenticators.

 - The CSP SHALL provide the ability for the applicant to bind an authenticator using one of the following methods:

-- The remote enrollment of a subscriber-provided authenticator, consistent with the requirements for the authenticator type as defined in Sec.
-4.1.3 of [SP800-63B].
+- Remote enrollment of a subscriber-provided authenticator consistent with the requirements for the authenticator type, as defined in Sec.
+4.1.3 of [SP800-63B]

-- Where authenticators are bound outside of a single protected session with the user, the CSP SHALL confirm the presence of the intended subscriber through one of the following methods:
+- If authenticators are bound outside of a single protected session with the user, the CSP SHALL confirm the presence of the intended subscriber through one of the following methods:

 Proofing Types